 How to get to Logarska Dolina

-The easiest way to visit the Logar Valley is on a road trip, self drive.
-The roads from Ljbubljana are in very good conditions and it will allow you to explore the area more easily.
+The easiest way to visit the Logar Valley is on a road trip, self-drive.
+The roads from Ljubljana are in very good conditions and it will allow you to explore the area more easily.

-Note that there is a tollbooth at the entrance of Logarska Dolina itself and you have to pay a daily permit to enter with your car.
+Note that there is a tollbooth at the entrance of Logarska Dolina itself and you must pay a daily permit to enter with your car.

-If you are stying several days, you can stop in Solcava on the way to the Logar Valley to get information at the tourist office (Rinka Center) as well as maps, including the one of the Solcavksa Panoramic Road.
+If you are staying several days, you can stop in Solcava on the way to the Logar Valley to get information at the tourist office (Rinka Center) as well as maps, including the one of the Solcavksa Panoramic Road (Solcava Panoramic Road).

 Logar Valley Accommodations